-Secondly, this email did not offer the owners of those websites any favor in return.
-All I did is ask them to give a backlink to my website.
+Secondly, this email did not offer the owners of those websites any favour in return.
+All we did was ask them to give a backlink to our website.
 Why would they do so?
-I was not giving them anything in return for this favor.
+We were not giving them anything in return for this favour.

-Here’s the email that I wrote after reading a guide on HubSpot and this email got me some really authentic backlinks for my blog.
+Now, here’s the email we wrote after reading a guide on HubSpot, and this email got me some authentic backlinks for my blog.

 Subject Line: Get High-Quality Free Content for Your Magazine

-I’ve been reading your posts on Medium and that brought me to read your online Magazine on NICHE.
-I am really impressed by the quality of content on your website.
+I’ve been reading your posts on Medium, which brought me to read your online Magazine on NICHE.
+I am impressed by the quality of content on your website.

-However, I could not help but notice that you’re not posting content much frequently.
-You must know that one of Google’s ranking factors is the frequent posting of content.
-Which means if you post a blog post every week, this is how it has to be.
+However, I could not help but notice that you’re not posting content frequently.
+You must know that one of Google’s ranking factors is frequent content posting.
+If you post a blog post every week, this is how it has to be.

 Well, all I have to offer is help in return for a little help.
-I started out as a copywriter and I can write for your blog a really good and research-oriented long-copy.
+I started as a copywriter and can write a good and research-oriented long copy for your blog.

-All I would expect in return is a little favor.
+All I would expect in return is a little favour.
 Just let me add a do-follow backlink to my landing page (on the same niche).

 Is this something that interests you?

-And guess what I did with this new hook?
-Well, you’re right, I did not catch all the fish, but definitely enough of them to bring my blog on the 1st page of Google Search.
+And guess what we did with this new hook?
+Well, you’re right; we did not catch all the fish, but enough of them to bring our blog to the 1st page of Google Search.

-There are bloggers like Neil Patel and a few others who’d give you backlink only for writing awesome content on your blog, but most of the times it is a deal.
-Give them a big and juicy guest-post, and get the backlink in return.
+Always write personalized emails, e.g. recipient’s name and something of mutual interest.
+There are bloggers like Neil Patel and a few others who’d give you a backlink only for writing awesome content on your blog, but most of the time, it is a deal.
+Give them a big, juicy guest post, and get the backlink in return.

 I’ve always been reading your tweets and honestly appreciate your contributions to the industry.
-Loved your last post/speech/podcast/vlog on the WEBSITE.
+I loved your last post/speech/podcast/vlog on the WEBSITE.

-I was just going through your website when I found this post (link to their post where they provided a backlink to your competitor) and I loved reading this.
+I was going through your website when I found this post (link to their post where they provided a backlink to your competitor), and I loved reading this.

-I noticed that you mentioned one of my favorite posts on this topic (link to your competitor’s post).
+I noticed you mentioned one of my favourite posts on this topic (link to your competitor’s post).

-Well, I have read volumes on this topic and out of my reading and personal experience, I’ve written a post on the same topic – but with up to date details, more depth and media examples.
+Well, I have read volumes on this topic, and from my reading and personal experience, I’ve written a post on the same topic with up-to-date details, more depth, and media examples.

 I wonder if my version is worth a mention on your page.